advanced-security/secret-protection-custom-pattern-automation/README.md

 # Secret Protection Custom Pattern Automation

-A Playwright-based CLI tool that automates GitHub secret scanning custom pattern management through browser automation.
+A Playwright-based CLI tool that automates GitHub secret protection custom pattern management through browser automation.

-Provides a command-line interface for uploading, testing, and managing secret scanning patterns with automated dry runs and interactive confirmations.
+Provides a command-line interface for uploading, testing, and managing secret protection patterns with automated tests and dry runs.

 > [!NOTE]
 > This is an _unofficial_ tool created by Field Security Specialists, and is not officially supported by GitHub.